Surcharge on income tax and marginal relief - current rates

 Key takeaways

 Employers in India can accurately calculate their employees' income tax and surcharge rates using Zoho Payroll, a cloud-based payroll software that automates salary calculations, tax deductions, and more.
-With built-in compliance with India’s labor laws, Zoho Payroll empowers businesses to deduct accurate employee taxes every time.
+With built-in compliance with India's labour laws, Zoho Payroll empowers businesses to deduct accurate employee taxes every time.

 FAQs on surcharge rates

-1. What is the latest surcharge rate in the new tax regime?
+• What is the latest surcharge rate in the new tax regime?

-2. Is the surcharge applicable on capital gains?
+• Is the surcharge applicable on capital gains?

-3. When is the surcharge applicable?
+• When is the surcharge applicable?

-A surcharge is applicable when an individual or entity's taxable income exceeds a specific threshold set by the Income Tax Act.
 For individuals, surcharge applies when taxable income crosses ₹50 lakh, with rates increasing progressively for higher income brackets.
 Companies, including domestic and foreign entities, are subject to a surcharge if their taxable income exceeds ₹1 crore.
-Similarly, partnership firms, LLPs, and local authorities face a surcharge at a flat rate when their income surpasses ₹1 crore.
+Similarly, partnership firms, LLPs, and local authorities face a surcharge at a flat rate of 12% when their income exceeds ₹1 crore.

-4. Why is the surcharge charged?
+• Why is the surcharge charged?

 The surcharge is designed to ensure that high-income groups contribute more to tax revenue compared to low-income groups.
 This approach helps reduce income inequalities and alleviates the tax burden on lower-income individuals.